 The Simpsons would later condense pretty much the exact same plot plot into an eight minute Treehouse of Horror segment, and this movie probably could have been cut to the same length without anyone missing much.
 Some people LOVE it, but I kept waiting for it to just stop trying to be a serious horror movie and embrace its inner cheesiness, which never QUITE happened.

 Trying to explain the plot beyond this is sort of a fool's errand - I tried to write up a description, but I kept having to end every sentence with the phrase "for some reason."
+I was left with a lot of questions.
 Like, is the witch a witch, or a vampire?
-Is that one zombie a werewolf, or just a really hyper hairy guy?
+Is that one zombie a werewolf, or just a really hairy hyperactive guy?
 And how come most of the zombies look like zombies, but the 1950s cheerleader seems so well preserved?
 And why shoe-horn in the "history of Halloween" lesson that, like most such things, is so painfully inaccurate?

 Let's see, we've got milk, soda, purple stuff...ooh, ketchup!
 All right!